 These are so easy to make and a big money saver.

 When you toss the dried black beans in the crockpot, it is hard to believe that they are going to become soft and delicious without much effort, but they will!
 I promise.

-- Rinse your dried beans and place them in the crockpot (you do not have to presoak your beans).
-Cover with water (about three times as much water as the beans).
+Rinse your dried beans and place them in the crockpot (you do not have to presoak your beans).

-- You can also place them in the fridge the night before you plan to use them.
-I normally just take them straight from the freezer.
+You can also thaw them in the fridge the night before you plan to use them.

 The best part about cooking your black beans in the crockpot is that you can then freeze them for future use.
 I love to use these in my crockpot meals.
 I literally toss them in the crockpot FROZEN, so I don’t have to do any extra work.

 1 can of beans cost around $1 on sale.
 2 pounds of dried beans (making 7 to 8 cans) are around $2 or less.
 That means each new “can” in the freezer is only costing you around $.25.
 That is one nice savings!

 Real canned beans have a ton of sodium in there.
 By making your own you are able to control that, meaning this is a cheaper and healthier alternative.
 These actually taste better too!

 So… do you ever cook your beans in the crockpot?
 Our family does it all the time.

 Check out our other great Crock Pot Recipes here.